hydroqc/hydroqc.github.io/content/en/docs/Dynamic Pricing/Flex D/flexd-sensors.md

 Here is the description of some of the sensors linked to the Flex D rate.

-{{< alert color="warning" title="Avertissement" >}}The sensor which represents a current state (Current dpc period detail) are at risk of not being updated in an timely manner.
-We recommend that you use the "timestamp" type sensor to trigger your automation.{{< /alert >}}
+{{% alert color="warning" title="Avertissement" %}}The sensor which represents a current state (Current dpc period detail) are at risk of not being updated in an timely manner.
+We recommend that you use the "timestamp" type sensor to trigger your automation.{{% /alert %}}

 | Sensor name | Values | Description |
 |-|-|-|